Community

 If the respondent has to go out of the platform to record a video and then upload it, it adds unnecessary friction, which is a real shame.
 If asynchronous video communication were to even take place after leaving the platform, it would feel unnatural, overly formal and not very community-spirited.

-When reviewing 15 platforms, it’s very easy to see the outlier.
-Out of all these platforms, StoryPrompt was the only one to embrace video and branding to the degree I was hoping for.
+When reviewing 19 platforms, it’s very easy to see the outlier.
+Out of all these platforms, Swarm was the only one to embrace video and branding to the degree I was hoping for.

-StoryPrompt allows you to respond to a video, with - you guessed it…another video!
-It’s like being on a live video call, but it’s not live so therefore not taking up a huge chunk of your day!
-Because StoryPrompt is an asynchronous video-first platform, you can watch and respond to a conversation at a time that suits YOU.
+Swarm allows you to respond to a video, with - you guessed it…another video!
+Because Swarm is an asynchronous video-centric platform, you can watch and respond to a conversation at a time that suits YOU.
 Not your already jam-packed calendar!
-And you can do all this, in your own branded white-label version of the platform.
+And you can do all this in your own branded white-label version of the platform.

 In conclusion, I’d like to add that the time really has come for community members to get to know each other better.
 And to stop hiding behind text and overly polished unnatural videos.